What’s strange in the Granite Belt Wine Region?

 Something strange is happening in the Granite Belt Wine Region of South East Queensland, and it’s not just the birds.

-Soon after driving into Stanthorpe last November, Peter Woodland and I heard about the Strange Bird Wine Trail, which advertises its wineries as offering personalised, unhurried wine experiences.
+Soon after driving into Stanthorpe last November, I heard about the Strange Bird Wine Trail, which advertises its wineries as offering personalised, unhurried wine experiences.

 Well, that statement was certainly true.
-As we nosed around the area we found not only Strange Birds but also a number of other strange things that raised our eyebrows.
+As I nosed around the area I found not only Strange Birds but also a number of other strange things that raised my eyebrows.

 The South African ex-pat owners of Rumbulara Estate Wines were showing Buffalos, Elephants, Rhinos, Leopards and Lions.